-A half-century later, inadequate staffing continued to be a problem.
-One social worker recalled being routinely directed in the mid-1990s to cover two or more inpatient units on the medical/surgical service, each unit comprising between 28 and 34 beds.
-In 1995, the Social Work Department experienced a 25 percent reduction in staff, placing further strain on those remaining.9
+A half-century later, inadequate staffing has continued to be a problem.
+One social worker recalled being routinely assigned in the mid-1990s two or more inpatient units on the medical/surgical service, each unit comprising between 28 and 34 beds.
+In 1995, the Social Work Department experienced a 25 percent reduction in staff, further complicating delivery of services.9

-Exacerbating the problem of high caseload was the incessant demands placed on the social workers to perform duties that bore no relationship whatsoever to actual casework.
-Medical social workers historically were expected to perform a myriad of tasks that had nothing to do with clinical work.
-10 ln 1937, the United Hospital Fund reported that: "Some [medical social work] departments have been regarded as general utilities to which was assigned any job that did not seem to fit logically into the rest of the hospital's organization, irrespective of its bearing on social study and treatment."
-11 Some of the numerous tasks that medical social workers performed included: indiscriminant mass relief work (milk, food, clothes, ice, coal, etc.), obtaining blood donors, obtaining permissions for autopsies, providing information about the operation of the hospital, and "a vast number of other duties" that lacked "any logical relationship to medical social service."
-The United Hospital Fund also reported that the "practice of [medical] social case work" was "exacting and exhausting" and that the social caseworkers "were fatigued by overwork ... tired ... and harassed."12
+Exacerbating the problem of high caseload has been the incessant demands placed on the social workers to perform duties that bore no relationship whatsoever to actual clinical work.
+This expectation had historical antecedents.10 In 1937, the United Hospital Fund reported that "Some [medical social work] departments have been regarded as general utilities to which was assigned any job that did not seem to fit logically into the rest of the hospital's organization, irrespective of its bearing on social study and treatment."11 Some of the numerous tasks that medical social workers performed included: indiscriminant mass relief work (milk, food, clothes, ice, coal, etc.), obtaining blood donors, obtaining permissions for autopsies, providing information about the operation of the hospital, and "a vast number of other duties" that lacked "any logical relationship to medical social service."
+The report also found that the "practice of [medical] social case work" was "exacting and exhausting" and that the social caseworkers "were fatigued by overwork ... tired ... and harassed."12